Table of Contents

 Political Socialization:

-Analysis of how individuals acquire political beliefs and values through family, education, media, and other social institutions.
+The analysis of how individuals acquire political beliefs and values through family, education, the media, and other social institutions.

 Comparative Politics: